 - in babies and toddlers, heavy diapers

 - in children with no previous concerns, sudden bedwetting

 - exhaustion and decreased energy levels

 - rapid, heavy breathing

 What to do

 If you recognize any of the symptoms, contact your doctor immediately.
 A simple in-office test for sugar in the urine is used for diagnosis.
 If that test is positive, then a drop of blood from the fingertip will confirm diabetes.
 Every day, thousands of adults and children around the world are diagnosed, but many go undetected.
-Early diagnosis cannot prevent Type 1, but it can head off potentially devastating, even fatal, health concerns.
+Early diagnosis cannot only prevent Type 1, but it can head off potentially devastating, and even fatal, health concerns.